nudelx/nudelx/README.md

 ### Hi there 👋

- My name is Alex Nudelman, and I am codoholic 👨🏻‍💻.
+<div>My name is Alex Nudelman, and I'm codoholic 👨🏻‍💻</div>
- I'm currently working on SolarWind as a Principal Architect ITSM and FullStack Developer.
+<div>I'm currently work for SolarWind as a Principal Architect ITSM and FullStack Developer.
- I'm Huge fan of the Nature JavaScript language
+I'm a huge fan of the Natural JavaScript language and all its manifestations</div>